G5 howitzer: Operational history

 The G5 howitzer saw action in Angola and Namibia in the South African Border War between 1986 and 1989, where it was in service with the South African Defence Force.
 The G5 was used operationally for the first time during Operation Alpha Centauri in 1986.
-The G5 also saw action in the Iran–Iraq War between 1980 and 1988, where it was used by both Iraq and Iran.
+The G5 also saw action in the Iran–Iraq War between 1980 and 1988, where it was used by Iraq.